GoosefleetEO/allianceauth-buyback-program/README.md

 #### Refining rate
 The refining rate is used in combination with the use refined value option.

+### Blue loot npc price
+If you cant to use NPC buy order prices for blue loot (Sleeper loot) instead of Jita prices check this box.
+NPC price for these items will always be used even when Jita price would be higher.

+### Red loot npc price
+If you cant to use NPC buy order prices for red loot (Triglavian loot) instead of Jita prices check this box.
+NPC price for these items will always be used even when Jita price would be higher.

 ### Restrctions
 You can restict the visibnility of the buyback programs to groups and states with the restriction options.